axa-rev-research/quackie/README.md

 This repository contains code for the QUACKIE paper.
 For the benchmark website, please visit [QUCKIE](link).

 ## Usage
 The file `run_experiment.py` can be used for running the experiment.
-To run the experiment with a custom interpreter on a specific dataset, load the interpreter in line 21-30 and run using the command `python run_experiment.py --run --dataset SQuAD`.
+To run the experiment with a custom interpreter on a specific dataset, load the interpreter in line 21-30 and run using the command `python run_experiment.py --run --dataset DATASET`, where DATASET is one of the supported datasets.
 The following command line arguments can be given
 - `--run`: Flag to run the experiment
 - `--analyze`: Flag to analyze the results
 - `--dataset` : Dataset to use.
 Must be provided if `--run` is given.